How to Choose an Electric Strike

 Criteria for Electric Strike Choice

 The first thing you need to know in order to choose an electric strike is what kind of lock you have.
 A couple of good clues to help you find out what kind of lock you have are the kind of strike and the size of the lock front.
-Below are some pictures of strikes and lock fronts and a rim exit device.
+Using the drawings above, you can determine what kind of lock you have.

 The top-most illustration at right shows an "ANSI" strike with a centered keeper.
 That is hardware-speak for, 'The strike is 4-7/8 inches high, 1-1/4 inches wide and has the latch hole in the middle."
 This type of strike usually means you have a cylindrical lock and a hollow metal frame.
 You can confirm what kind of lock it is by comparing the latch front in your door to the second illustration from the top.
 If it is a cylindrical lock it will most likely match.
 For this type of application, I would suggest the HES 5000 series electric strike with 501 option faceplate, the Adams Rite 7240 electric strike, the Von Duprin 6211, or the RCI 4114.